 Breakfast and beverage menu

 I’ve been warned, as you probably have as well, numerous times to be wary of beef on airplanes.
 One of my finest airplane meals, though, was a beef filet on a British Airways Club World flight from London to Houston in early 2014.
 Hoping that lightning would strike twice, I ordered the beef.
-To accompany the beef, I ordered the seared scallops for the starter, and we were also presented with an additional starter of cream cheese on toasted bread with caramelized onions.
+To accompany the beef, I ordered the seared scallops for the starter.
+The meal also included an amuse bouche of cream cheese on toasted bread with caramelized onions.
 My wife chose the sauteed filet of plaice fish.

 Cream cheese and toast